 Back to the blog

-With AI making it’s way into virtually every SaaS application, AI discovery extends far beyond chat prompts and purpose-built AI tools.
+With AI making it’s way into virtually every SaaS application, shadow AI discovery extends far beyond chat prompts and purpose-built AI tools.

-What is AI discovery?
+What is shadow AI discovery?

 • Who is using AI across my organization?